dojo/docs/developer/design/loader/edit1.rst

 The loader defines the following trace groups:

 loader-inject
-  Emitted when a module is injected into the application. args[0] will be "cache" if the module was in the loader cache, "xhr" if the module was injected via an XHR transaction, and "script" if the module was script injected.
+  Emitted when a module is injected into the application. args[0] will be "cache" if the module was in the loader cache, "xhr" if the module was injected via an XHR transaction, and "script" if the module was script-injected.
 Args[1] is the module identifier; args[2] is the URL/filename; if args[0] is "xhr", args[3] will be ``true`` if asynchronous XHR was used.

 loader-define
   Emitted when ``define`` is called. args[0] is the module identifier. args[1] is the dependencies array.
 Notice that args give the decoded values of these parameters, not the actual values at arguments[0] and arguments[1].
 Often the loader does not actually process the define call until the script that contains the define call has been fully processed; processing of the define call is traced with by "loader-define-module" (see below).